dezmanvee/fotma-repo/README.md

 3. Make your changes and commit them: `git commit -m "my changes"`
 4. Push to the branch: `git push origin my-branch`
 5. Create a pull request

+This README provides an introduction to the landing page, a list of features, instructions on installation and usage, and information on how to contribute to the project.
+It's important to include clear instructions on how to customize the landing page, as well as information on how others can contribute to the project.